sebastiantoh/tp/docs/UserGuide.md

  add a new meeting if it conflicts with some meeting in StonksBook!
 </div>

+#### Deleting a meeting: `meeting delete` \[Sebastian Toh Shi Jian\]

+Deletes the specified meeting from StonksBook.

+Format: `meeting delete INDEX`

+* Deletes the schedule at the specified `INDEX`.
+* The index refers to the index number shown in the displayed meetings list.
+* The index must be a positive integer 1, 2, 3, …​

+Example:
+Let's say that you have just received an unfortunate email from John Doe who no longer wishes to meet with you on 15 December 2020, 12pm.
+Here's how you can delete this meeting in StonksBook:

+ 1. Identify the index corresponding to the meeting to be deleted in the meeting list.
+If you have a large list of meetings, it may be convenient to filter for all meetings with John Doe.
+Assuming that John Doe is the 2nd contact currently displayed in the contact list, you can type `meeting list c/2` and the meeting list will update to show only upcoming meetings with John Doe.

+ 2. Suppose the meeting to be deleted is at the third index in the meeting list.
+Then, type `meeting delete 3` in the command box, and press Enter to execute it.

+ 3. You should see that the meeting has been deleted from the meeting list.

 #### Editing a meeting: `meeting edit` \[Sebastian Toh Shi Jian\]
 Edits an existing meeting in StonksBook.